pcarbo/genetic-data-analysis-rcc-2/episodes/03-map-testis.md

 ```

 The first 6 columns of this new table are the exact same as the `fam`
-table, although the columns are now a slightly different order.
+table, although the columns are now in a slightly different order.

 Now that we have aligned the rows of the phenotype table against the
 genotype sample ids, we are ready to write the phenotype data to a